 #6.
 Christ Church Cathedral

-It’s really unusual for a city to have 2 major cathedrals but that’s how it is in Dublin – both make the list of best things to do in Dublin.
+It’s really unusual for a city to have 2 major cathedrals but that’s how it is in Dublin.
+Christ Church Cathedral is slightly older than St Patrick’s, founded in 1030.

 You can attend a service for free but you may want to visit at another time & pay the entrance fee to be able to go down to the medieval crypt where a mummified cat & rat is on display!

-Christ Church Cathedral Entrance Fee: €6.50
+Christ Church Cathedral Entrance Fee: €7.00

 #7.
 Kilmainham Gaol Museum

 Kilmainham Gaol Museum is a former prison on the outskirts of Dublin – it’s 3.5km from the city centre so you can still walk there or take a bus.
 Their tours are very popular so it’s recommended to book online.
 The jail is one of the top sights in Dublin.

 Many Irish revolutionaries were imprisoned & executed here by the British, including leaders of the 1916 Easter Rising.
 Guided tours allow visitors to see the changes at Kilmainham Gaol over the years, from the original narrow & dark cells of the 18th century to the open sunlit Victorian-style wing.

-Kilmainham Gaol Entrance Fee: €9.00
+Kilmainham Gaol Entrance Fee: €8.00

 #8.
 Temple Bar

 The Temple Bar isn’t just a bar, it’s a way of life – and the name of the drinking quarter of Dublin.
 It’s very touristy but the live music & Guinness are always flowing.
 Good craic!
 Who said there aren’t any free things to do in Dublin?!

 You can also find The Oscar Wilde House across the road from Merrion Square but it’s now owned by the American College Dublin & not open to visitors.

 #10.
 Chester Beatty Library

 Lonely Planet rates the Chester Beatty Library as one of the best in Europe but that’s definitely an over-rated call.
 I wouldn’t even say it’s the best museum in Dublin but on the plus side for those doing Dublin on a budget, admission is free.

 It’s located close to Dublin Castle so you could pop in for a quick visit if you have time.
 The collection features works primarily from Asia, the Middle East, North Africa & Europe.

 Chester Beatty Library Entrance Fee: Free